How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Choosing wrong ITR form: Return will be defective if form is incorrect

-- Not reporting all income: Income from interest, rental, freelancing must be disclosed
+- Not reporting all income: Interest, rental income, freelancing must be disclosed

 ITR Filing Checklist